rackerlabs/design-system/_component_design/actions-menu.md

 Section headers in the menu are optional.
 They are used if clarity is needed, or if there are more than seven actions in the list.

-There are eight pixels of space between each section.
+There are 8px of space between each section.

 Minimum menu width is 10 rem.
 Maximum menu width is 20 rem.